-- d.
-SL IV violations are those that are less serious, but are of more than minor concern, that resulted in no or relatively inappreciable potential safety or security consequences (e.g., violations that created the potential of more than minor safety or security consequences). - e.
+Additionally, violations involving licensee officials that either actually impeded or influenced a specific regulatory action such as a licensing decision or inspection activity that would have likely resulted in a different regulatory decision or that were committed willfully are typically assigned at least a SL III significance.
+[320] - d.
+SL IV violations are those that are less serious, but are of more than minor concern, that resulted in no or relatively inappreciable potential safety or security consequences (e.g., violations that created the potential of more than minor safety or security consequences).
+Additionally, violations that impeded or influenced a specific regulatory action such as a licensing decision or inspection activity but would likely not have resulted in a different regulatory decision are typically assigned a SL IV significance.
+[320] - e.
 Minor Violations are those that are less significant than a SL IV violation.
 Minor violations do not warrant enforcement action and are not normally documented in inspection reports.
 However, minor violations must be corrected.

-2.2.3 Operating Reactor Assessment Program
+2.2.3 Assessment of Violations Identified Under the ROP or cROP